 - There is no reliable way to measure success or track sales rep behavior in relation to the campaign

-There is simply no time to run this kind of manual process anymore and there is no room for the error or the underwhelming results those manual efforts often produce.
-Companies are finding that even though in the recent past they could do a good enough job with a mixture of spreadsheets, ERP systems and business intelligence, they must now go a step further or risk falling very far behind.
+There is simply no time to run this kind of manual process anymore.
+There is no room for the error or the underwhelming results those manual efforts often produce.
+Companies are finding that they need to do more than just use spreadsheets, ERP systems and business intelligence to stay competitive.

 “Many rely on enterprise resource planning (ERP) systems and business intelligence tools to gather information, but are missing the piece of the puzzle that unlocks actionable insights … companies need to polish their data, prioritize actions, and boost internal and external collaboration,” writes Supply Chain Brain.